DREAM-DK/MAKRO/README.md

 For reporting on responses to shocks, we include a python script, [plot_standard_shocks.py](Analysis/Standard_shocks/plot_standard_shocks.py), for making a combined report with many plots of responses to one or more shocks, comparing shock responses from one or more model versions, and/or multiple variations of the same shock.
 Shocks to be plotted can be added inside [shocks_to_plot.py](shocks_to_plot.py) and [variables_to_plot.py](variables_to_plot.py) controls which variables are plotted.

 [plot_shocks.py](Analysis/Standard_shocks/plot_shocks.py) is set up for making many detailed figures that illustrate the effects of a particular shock (without comparison between model versions or shock variations).

+### Foreign economy
+In the sub-directory "Foreign_Economy" is a "rest of world" model that can be used for e.g. monetary policy and oil (price/supply) shocks, see [Foreign_Economy](foreign_economy.gms).
+Inside this code is the definition of the model, and at the bottom are pre-defined shocks for the user to play with that can easily be edited.
+To run the shocks, one runs the run.py file in the "Foreign_Economy" folder.

+Note that the model is estimated on U.S. quarterly data, and that aggregation for input into MAKRO happens automatically (by averaging to years).
+Inside [Analysis/Standard_shocks](Analysis/Standard_shocks) there is currently an example of how the foreign economy model maps to MAKRO for an interest rate shock.
+Documentation for the foreign model is also found in the foreign economy folder, [Foreign_Economy](foreign_economy.pdf).